Arc suppression: Uses

-There are several possible areas of use of arc suppression methods, among them metal film deposition and sputtering, arc flash protection, electrostatic processes where electrical arcs are not desired (such as powder painting, air purification, polyvinylidene fluoride (PVDF) film poling) and contact current arc suppression.
+There are several possible areas of use of arc suppression methods, among them metal film deposition and sputtering, electrostatic processes where electrical arcs are not desired (such as powder painting, air purification, and contact current arc suppression.
 In industrial, military and consumer electronic design, the latter method generally applies to devices such as electromechanical power switches, relays and contactors.
 In this context, arc suppression is contact protection.